zuozhenggh/learning-library/data-management-library/goldengate/veridata/initialize-environment/initialize-environment.md

     - Veridata Server
     - Veridata Agent

-2. On the *Firefox* window on the right preloaded with *Veridata*, click on the *Username* field and select the saved credentials to login.
-These credentials have been saved within *Firefox* and are provided below for reference
+2. On the *web browser* window on the right preloaded with *Veridata*, click on the *Username* field and select the saved credentials to login.
+These credentials have been saved within *web browser* and are provided below for reference

     - Username